-It is mandatory that applicants have no fewer than 5 years of full-time (35+ hours per week) or equivalent professional experience in order to apply.
+It is mandatory that applicants have no fewer than 5 years of full-time or equivalent professional experience in order to apply.
 (Professional, for this purpose, indicates that an undergraduate degree or specific technical training/certification is typically required for the type of position held.)

-Electronic official transcripts from all post-secondary institutions attended are required, even if a credential was not awarded.
-(Unofficial transcripts from Dalhousie University and University of King’s College are required, however we will accept unofficial copies, provided they contain the information outlined below.)
+Electronic official transcripts from all post-secondary institutions attended are required, even if a credential was not awarded (including institutions where transfer credits were earned).
+Transcripts from Dalhousie University and the University of King’s College are not required, but the dates attended must be included on your résumé and online application.

 Transcripts must contain:

 - the credential granted (BA, BSc, etc.) (if applicable)

 - the date upon on which the credential was granted (if applicable)

 - the credit hours and grade for each course

 - number of transfer credits granted and from which institution (if applicable)